galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 >
 > 1. This option will take more time, and should not be used if you have a slow internet connection.
 > 2. However, this option will most closely mimic how you will use this tool in your real analysis, i.e. showing you how to upload data from your own computer
-> 3. First download all 8 files from [Zenodo]({{ page.zenodo_link }}) to your own local computer (desktop or laptop).
-You can do do this by scrolling down to the "Files" list section, and clicking the "Download All" link at the top of this section.
+> 3. First, download all 8 files from [Zenodo]({{ page.zenodo_link }}) to your local computer.
+You can do this by scrolling down to the "Files" list section and clicking the "Download All" link at the top of this section.
 This will download a 55 {MB} zip file to your local computer
 > 4. Unzip the file - the folder should have 8 files in it.
 > 5. Create a new history in Galaxy
 > 6. Upload these 8 files to the new history